gorda/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-control/index.md

 {{< /tabset >}}

-## Configuring ingress using an Istio gateway
+## Configuring ingress using an Istio gateway{#configuring-ingress-using-an-Istio-gateway}

 An ingress [Gateway](/docs/reference/config/networking/gateway/) describes a load balancer operating at the edge of the mesh that receives incoming HTTP/TCP connections.
 It configures exposed ports, protocols, etc.